ryancarneyy/HaCK-backend/README.md

         - to edit pico code directly, use thonny to edit the files that are currently on the pico

 - you will be able to send and recieve messages using MQTT protocol, using the node server (index.js) as the middle man between the frontend React site and the MQTT broker
+- WHEN IN YOUR BACKEND FOLDER: run npm i to install all dependencies

 # .env file inside of backend folder